Republic of Mahabad

-The capital of the Republic of Mahabad was Mahabad in northwestern Iran.
-The state encompassed a small territory, including Mahabad and the adjacent cities of Bukan, Oshnavieh, Piranshahr and Naghadeh.
-The republic moreover claimed the three cities of Urmia, Khoy and Salmas held by the Azerbaijan People's Government.
+The state encompassed a small territory, including Mahabad, the capital of the short-lived republic, and the adjacent cities of Bukan, Oshnavieh, Piranshahr and Naghadeh.
+The republic also claimed three cities—Urmia, Khoy and Salmas—held by the Azerbaijan People's Government.

 Background

 Iran was invaded by the Allies in late August 1941, with the Soviets controlling the north.
 In the absence of a central government, the Soviets attempted to attach northwestern Iran to the Soviet Union, and promoted Kurdish nationalism.
-From these factors resulted a Kurdish manifesto that above all sought autonomy and self-government for the Kurdish people in Iran within the limits of the Iranian state.
+From these factors resulted a Kurdish manifesto that, above all, sought autonomy and self-government for the Kurdish people in Iran within the limits of the Iranian state.
 In the town of Mahabad, inhabited mostly by Kurds, a committee of middle-class people supported by tribal chiefs took over the local administration.
 A political party called the Society for the Revival of Kurdistan (Komeley Jiyanewey Kurdistan or JK) was formed.
 Qazi Muhammad, head of a family of religious jurists, was elected as chairman of the party.
-Although the republic was not declared until December 1945, Qazi's committee administered the area for more than five years until the fall of the republic.
+Although the republic was not declared until December 1945, Qazi's committee administered the area for more than five years until the republic's fall in 1946.

-In 1946 UNSC passed resolutions 2, 3 and 5, urging and eventually facilitating the removal of Soviet forces still occupying Iran.
+In 1946, the United Nations Security Council passed resolutions 2, 3 and 5, urging and eventually facilitating the removal of Soviet forces still occupying Iran.

 Foundation

 In the Iranian province of West Azerbaijan, the Soviet commander at Mīāndoāb summoned the Kurdish chieftains and transported them to Baku in Azerbaijan SSR.
 There, in late September, 1945, the Prime Minister of the Azerbaijan SSR told them that neither their own nationalist party, the Komala-ye Žīān-e Kordestān, nor the Tūda Party was looked on favorably, that they should seek their goals within Azerbaijani autonomy, and that they should call themselves the Democratic Party of Kurdistan.
-The Azerbaijan movement, one must keep in mind, was not created solely by Soviet pressures.
-The Kurds opposed, among other things, the government’s attempts at detribalization.
-Thus, a concern for identity within their own communal groups seemed logical to both Kurds and Azeris in the aftermath of the Soviet occupation in 1941.
+The Soviet Union's coercion tactics did not start the Azerbaijan movement entirely.
+Among other things, the Kurds opposed the government's detribalization efforts.
+So it made sense to both Kurds and Azeris in the years following the Soviet occupation in 1941 to be concerned with maintaining their sense of identity within their respective communal groups.
 On December 10, the Democratic Party took control of East Azerbaijan Province from Iranian government forces, forming the Azerbaijan People's Government.
 Qazi Muhammad decided to do likewise, and on December 15, the Kurdish People's Government was founded in Mahabad.
 On January 22, 1946, Qazi Muhammad announced the formation of the Republic of Mahabad.
 Some of the aims mentioned in the manifesto include: